ratwolfzero/hopalong_python/README.md

 ### Two-Pass Code Section

-    @njit #njit is an alias for nopython=True def compute_trajectory_extents(a, b, c, num):
+    @njit #njit is an alias for nopython=True def compute_trajectory_extents(a, b, c, n):
-        # Dynamically compute and track the minimum and maximum extents of the trajectory over 'num' iterations.
+        # Dynamically compute and track the minimum and maximum extents of the trajectory over 'n' iterations.
         x = np.float64(0.0)
         y = np.float64(0.0)